asreview/asreview/docs/source/index.rst

   intelligence (AI).
 - In :doc:`../lab/exploration`, you can explore or demonstrate ASReview LAB with a completely labeled dataset.
 This mode is suitable for teaching purposes.
-- In :doc:`../lab/simulation`, you can simulate a review on a completely labeled dataset to see the performance of ASReview LAB.
+- In :doc:`simulation_overview`, you can simulate a review on a completely labeled dataset to see the performance of ASReview LAB.

 This documentation contains a complete guide to using ASReview LAB.
 If you need more